 Fix-4 Reset Google Chrome-

-2. In Google Chrome window, copy-paste or type this line in the address bar and hit Enter.
+2. When the Google Chrome window has opened, type this line in the address bar and hit Enter.

-3. In Google Chrome settings window, click on “Reset settings” to reset Google Chrome on your computer.
+3. In Google Chrome settings window, click on “Reset settings“.

 Google Chrome will be reset.

 Sambit is a Mechanical Engineer By qualification who loves to write about Windows 10 and solutions to weirdest possible problems.